Calatagan: Demographics

-In the 2020 census, Calatagan had a population of 58,719.
-The population density was sigfig 58,719/112.00.
+In the 2024 census, Calatagan had a population of 60,420 people.
+The population density was sigfig 60,420/112.00.

 Tourism

 A Spanish lighthouse can also be found at Cape Santiago at the peninsula's southern tip dating back to the 1890s and is also one of the municipality's main tourist attractions.

 The peninsula's near white sand beaches are well-known vacation and leisure sites.
-There are several beach resorts including the Banak House Calatagan on Calatagan beach, the Ronco Beach Resort in Barangay Bagong Silang, Playa Calatagan in barangay Santa Ana, the Golden Sunset Resort in barangay Uno, Lago de Oro Resort in barangay Balibago, Villa Agustina in barangay Bagong Silang, and Nacua Sea Park in barangay Quilitisan.
+There are several beach resorts including the Banak House Calatagan on Calatagan beach, the Ronco Beach Resort in Barangay Bagong Silang, Playa Calatagan in barangay Santa Ana, Lago de Oro Resort in barangay Balibago, Villa Agustina in barangay Bagong Silang, and Nacua Sea Park in barangay Quilitisan.
 Calatagan was formerly titled as the Forbes Park of the South, because of the rich families who own estates here.

 Education

 The Calatagan Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.